nathanbish/CUSG-Law/Statutes/Title I: Governance & Institutional Structure/Chapter 2: Legislative Council/Legislative_Council.md

 (e) The Legislative Affairs Commission shall represent and advance UCSU’s interests to the Colorado State Government and the United States Government.

-## §3.2.3 – Central Reserve Travel Cap & Treasurer Reporting Duties

-**Enacted by** 32 LCB 1 (1989)

-**Text:**

-(a) No more than twenty percent (20%) of Legislative Council's Central Reserve shall be spent on out-of-state travel in any given fiscal year.

-(b) The Treasurer of Legislative Council shall be responsible for obtaining the correct figures for out-of-state travel from the Student Finance Office and including such information in each Legislative Council financial report.

-(c) The Treasurer shall include the percentage of the Central Reserve allocated for out-of-state travel in each financial report.